Jlong33/generator-bumblebee/README.md

 Then run `yo bumblebee` to start the generator.
 The generator does not currently automatically install the npm_modules so a `npm install` in the generated project is necessary.

+Run `grunt -h` to see list of Grunt tasks.
+Use `grunt watch` to start watching the files and run the default task `grunt` to build the output folder.

+TODO: list things that happen during the default task and explain other tasks

 ##**How Things Are Set Up:**

 ####Paths in HTML